DeltaV-Station/Delta-v/CONTRIBUTING.md

 # All-Access Contributing Guidelines

 Speak directly with Lilith or Rox on this, right?
-This document
+This document's been modified a bit but like.
+We ain't got examples lmao

 # Content specific to Delta-V